activescott/dbcexplode/README.md

 ## TODO
-- Unpack the dbc zip archive file directly from the compressed archive.
+- <strike>Unpack the dbc zip archive file directly from the compressed archive.</strike>